ahardiag/EQeq/README.md

    IP: experimental, [C.E.Moore, 1970](https://nvlpubs.nist.gov/nistpubs/Legacy/NSRDS/nbsnsrds34.pdf)
  * `chargecenters` (default: [chargecenters.dat](data/chargecenters.dat)) File with common oxidation states (lowered, if missing ionizationdata)

+### Requirements

+The package requires :
+ - numpy
+ - openbabel (tested with : openbabel==3.1.0)

+> Note : do not use pybel from pip since it does not install the necessary methods from openbabel.

 ### Usage

 To run the HKUST-1 example: